AjSat/spatial_V2/README.md

 - Please clone or download the repository and add the folder spatial_V2 and its subfolders to the matlab path to use the dynamics algorithms.

+## Examples

+- Checkout iiwa.m in examples directory for PV solver usage for fixed-base robot chains